 Stage Two – Investigation

-Appropriate where a complainant is dissatisfied with the outcome of frontline resolution, or where frontline resolution is not possible or appropriate due to the complexity or seriousness of the case.
+Appropriate where a complainant is dissatisfied with the outcome of frontline response, or where frontline response is not possible or appropriate due to the complexity or seriousness of the case.

 These two stages represent the full scope of the University’s procedure.
 Where a complainant remains dissatisfied at the conclusion of the University’s complaints process, a request can be made to the SPSO for an independent review the complaint.
 The SPSO is the final stage for complaints about universities in Scotland.